 These cemeteries are an interesting part of the history of Burlington.
-In north Burlington there are several cemeteries that once belonged to pioneer families that inhabited the area.
+In north Burlington, there are several cemeteries that once belonged to pioneer families that inhabited the area.
 These families would all be buried together on their land.
 They were often associated with churches that were established by the surrounding families.
-The list of these cemeteries include:
+The list of these cemeteries includes:

 - Appleby Cemetery